 All students are urged to be present and registered by the first day of each course.
 A course may be added up to the 4th day (Thursday at midnight) of classes.
+For students enrolled in a CBE program, additional courses may be added during the term once the initial course enrollments are completed.
 Classes missed due to late registration are counted as part of the student's total absences.
-Late registration may include late fee.
+Late registration may include a late add fee.